 Tips and Ideas for Using French Knots

-French knots can be worked individually, in loose or dense groups as a filling, or along a line or path.
+Work French knots individually, in loose or dense groups as a filling, or along a line or path.
 Combine them with other stitches to make fun designs.

 Another way to alter the size and look of French knots is with the tension.
 A knot with perfect tension will be tight, like those on the left in the photo above.
 By loosening the tension, you can achieve loopy and soft French knots, like those on the right.
 Sometimes they're seen as flops, but they're great for creating tiny flowers and unique texture!

-French knots are notoriously difficult to unknot, and typically need to be cut away.
+French knots are notoriously difficult to unknot, and typically you would need to cut away unwanted knots.
 If you struggle with french knots, start a new length of thread before starting to work on your knots.
 That way, if you need to cut out the knots, you won't disrupt your other stitching.